Britain's FTSE knocked back by sluggish UK construction data

 * Morrison falls, other grocers follow suit

-* Miners gain on upgrades, buoyed by metals prices (Adds closing prices)
+* Miners lead gainers on upgrades, buoyed by metals prices (Updates prices, recasts)

 By Kit Rees

-Sept 11 (Reuters) - Britain’s top share index fell on Friday, led lower by a drop in housebuilders after weak UK construction data for July, and by struggling supermarket operators.
+Sept 11 (Reuters) - Britain’s top share index fell on Friday, led lower by a fall in housebuilders after weak UK construction data for July, and by struggling supermarket operators.

 Official data showed a surprise dip for construction in July, reversing a bounce seen in June, after the biggest annual fall in house-building in more than two years.